haberdashPI/vscode-master-key/README.md

 To learn more about how to use Master Key [read the documentation](haberdashpi.github.io/vscode-master-key).

+### Release Plans

+The most recent version of Master Key on VSCode's marketplace is 0.3.x, while the documentation and README are currently for the soon-to-be-released 0.4.0.
+Because this newest version is somewhat disruptive (the keybinding file format has changed), the plan is to complete some important code refactoring work, which may necessitate a few additional changes to the file format, before the release of 0.4.0.

 ## Feature Highlights

 Master key has quite of a few features, including: